ppresto/tfc-hcpc-pipelines/troubleshooting.md

 https://learn.hashicorp.com/tutorials/cloud/amazon-transit-gateway?in=consul/)
 * [Visual Subnet Calculator](https://www.davidc.net/sites/default/subnets/subnets.html?network=10.0.0.0&mask=20&division=23.f42331) to help find the correct CIDR block ranges.

-## SSH
+## SSH - Bastion Host
+SSH to bastion host for access to internal networks.
 The TF is leveraging your AWS Key Pair for the Bastion/EC2 and EKS nodes.
 Use `Agent Forwarding` to ssh to your nodes.
 Locally in your terminal find your key and setup ssh.
 ```
 ssh-add -L  # Find SSH Keys added
 ssh-add ${HOME}/.ssh/my-dev-key.pem  # If you dont have any keys then add your key being used in TF.